-Design and select materials to minimize deterioration due to precipitation, sunlight, ozone, normal temperature changes, salt air, and atmospheric pollutants.
+Design and select materials to minimize deterioration due to precipitation, sunlight, ozone exposure, normal temperature changes, salt air, and atmospheric pollutants.
 Deterioration includes corrosion, shrinking, cracking, spalling, delamination, abnormal oxidation, decay, and rot.

-1. For surfaces exposed to view, deterioration adversely affecting the aesthetic life span includes color fading, crazing, and delamination of appliedcoatings.
+- 1. For surfaces exposed to view, deterioration adversely affecting the aesthetic life span includes color fading, crazing, and delamination of applied coatings. - a) Minimize the use of materials with separate coated finishes. - b) At a minimum, coating performance must meet AAMA 2604 standards.

-- a) Minimize the use of materials with separate coated finishes. - b) At a minimum, coating performance must meet AAMA 2604 standards. - c) Coatings must be resistant to salt spray.
-There must be no deterioration of coatings when tested in accordance with ASTM B 117 for a 1000-hour exposure with 5% salt fog at 95°F (35°C). - 2.
+- c) Coatings must be resistant to salt spray.
+There must be no deterioration of coatings when evaluated in accordance with ASTM B 117 standards for a 1000-hour exposure with 5 percent salt fog at 95°F (35°C). - 2.
 Joint components and penetration seals must be capable of resisting expected thermal expansion and contraction.
 Wherever possible, use overlapping joints that shed water. - 3.
 For transparent elements (glazing) there must be no change in haze, light transmission, or color during the entire expected service life.
-Test in accordance with ASTM D 1003.
-There must be less than a 1% change in haze, light transmission, and color over two years of exposure when tested after natural exposure conditions or when tested after exposure to accelerated light and water conditions simulating natural exposure at the site.
+Test in accordance with ASTM D 1003 standards.
+There must be less than a one percent change in haze, light transmission, and color over two years of exposure when evaluated after natural exposure conditions or when evaluated after exposure to accelerated light and water conditions simulating natural exposure at the site.
 Accelerated exposure must be documented with a comparison to natural conditions. - 4.
-The low service temperature is equal to the historically-recorded low.
+The low service temperature is equal to the historically recorded low temperature.
 The high service temperature is equal to that expected due to any combination of air temperature and heat gain from solar and other sources. - 5.
 Freeze-thaw resistance must be adequate for the climate at the site. - 6.
-In locations exposed to the outdoor air or in potential contact with moisture inside shell assemblies, use only corrosion-resistant metals as defined in this section. - 7.
-Do not use materials that are adversely affected by ozone.
+In locations exposed to outdoor air or in potential contact with moisture inside shell assemblies, use only corrosion-resistant metals as defined in this section. - 7.
+Do not use materials that are adversely affected by ozone exposure. - C. Ultraviolet Resistance